Neisseria gonorrhoeae: Transmission

-N. gonorrhoeae is transmitted through vaginal, oral, or anal sex; nonsexual transmission is unlikely in adult infection.
-It can also be transmitted to the newborn during passage through the birth canal if the mother has untreated genitourinary infection.
-Given the high rate of asymptomatic infection, all pregnant women should be tested for gonorrhea infection.
-However, communal baths, towels or fabric, rectal thermometers and caregivers hands have been implicated as means of transmission in the pediatric setting.
-Kissing has also been implicated as a theoretical means of transmission in the gay male population, based on a newer study.
+N. gonorrhoeae is most often transmitted through vaginal, oral, or anal sex; nonsexual transmission is unlikely in adult infection.
+It can also be transmitted to a newborn during passage through the birth canal if the mother has an untreated genitourinary infection.
+Given the high rate of asymptomatic infection, it is recommended that pregnant women be tested for gonococcal infection before birth.
+Communal baths, shared towels or fabrics, rectal thermometers, and improper hand hygiene by caregivers have been identified as potential means of transmission in pediatric settings.

-Traditionally, the bacterium was thought to move attached to spermatozoa, but this hypothesis did not explain female to male transmission of the disease.
-A recent study suggests that rather than "surf" on wiggling sperm, N. gonorrhoeae bacteria use pili to anchor onto proteins in the sperm and move through coital liquid.
+Traditionally, the bacterium was thought to move attached to spermatozoa, but this hypothesis did not explain female-to-male transmission of the disease.
+A recent study suggests that rather than "surf" on wiggling sperm, N. gonorrhoeae bacteria use pili to anchor onto proteins in the sperm and move through coital fluid.

 Infection

-For N. gonorrhoeae, the first step after successful transmission is adherence to the epithelial cells found at the mucosal site that is infected.
-The bacterium relies on type IV pili that attach and retract, pulling N. gonorrhoeae toward the epithelial membrane where its surface proteins, such as opacity proteins, can interact directly.
-After adherence, N. gonorrhoeae replicates itself and forms microcolonies.
-While colonizing, N. gonorrhoeae has the potential to transcytose across the epithelial barrier and work its way in to the bloodstream.
-During growth and colonization, N. gonorrhoeae stimulates the release of cytokines and chemokines from host immune cells that are pro-inflammatory.
-These pro-inflammatory molecules result in the recruitment of macrophages and neutrophils.
-These phagocytic cells typically take in foreign pathogens and destroy them, but N. gonorrhoeae has evolved many mechanisms that allow it to survive within these immune cells and thwart the attempts at elimination.
+Successful transmission is followed by adherence to the epithelial cells found at the infected mucosal site by the bacterium's type IV pili.
+The pili's ability to attach and subsequently retract pulls N. gonorrhoeae towards the epithelial membrane at the surface of the mucosal cell.
+Post attachment, N. gonorrhoeae replicates its genome and divides to form microcolonies.
+Gonococcal infection is sometimes aided by the membrane cofactor protein, CD46, as it has been known to act as a receptor for gonococcal pilus.
+Additionally, interaction with pili has been shown to cause cytoskeletal rearrangement of the host cell, further demonstrating that gonococcal pili engagement disrupts the response of the host cell and increases the likelihood of successful infection.
+During growth and colonization, N. gonorrhoeae stimulates the release of pro-inflammatory cytokines and chemokines from host immune cells that result in the recruitment of neutrophils to the area.
+These phagocytic cells typically take in foreign pathogens and destroy them; however, N. gonorrhoeaes ability to manipulate the host cell response allows the pathogen to survive within these immune cells and evade elimination.

+Laboratory diagnosis

+The primary detection methods for Neisseria gonorrhoeae are nucleic acid amplification tests, which are the most sensitive techniques available.
+Other methods of detection include microscopy and culture.

 Prevention

-Transmission is reduced by using latex barriers (e.g. condoms or dental dams) during sex and by limiting sexual partners.
-Condoms and dental dams should be used during oral and anal sex, as well.
-Spermicides, vaginal foams, and douches are not effective for prevention of transmission.
+Transmission is reduced by using latex barriers (e.g., condoms or dental dams) during sex and by limiting sexual partners.
+Condoms and dental dams should be used during oral and anal sex as well.
+Spermicides, vaginal foams, and douches are not effective methods for transmission prevention.